Xavierfied/radion_ai/SESSION_CONTEXT.md

 ## NEXT SESSION OPTIONS
 A) Start Phase 2 — Supabase + FastAPI backend + user auth
 B) Add features to Streamlit app (login, database) using Supabase directly
-C) Wait for cousin's feedback first (RECOMMENDED before building more)

-## VALIDATION QUESTIONS TO ASK COUSIN
-1. Does the output look clinically reasonable?
-2. Does it actually save time vs manual analysis?
-3. What's missing or wrong in the output?
-4. Would dental students pay for this?
-5. What would make it a must-have vs nice-to-have?

-## TECH STACK DECISIONS (FINAL)
-Phase 1 (live):   Streamlit + Gemini Vision + ReportLab
-Phase 2 (next):   FastAPI (Python) + Next.js + Supabase + Railway + Claude Sonnet
-Payments (later): Stripe